 - Personal statement

 Your achievements within your undergraduate program and GRE scores provide a useful tool to evaluate the difficulty of your curriculum compared with those of others across the nation and around the world.
 You can view our Admissions and Enrolment Statistics from students who have matriculated in past years.

 Do you require the GRE Subject test?

-Although not required, we strongly encourage you to take a GRE subject test.
-You can submit test scores in Biochemistry, Cell & Molecular Biology, Biology, or Chemistry.
+Although not required, you can submit a GRE subject test in Biochemistry, Cell & Molecular Biology, Biology, or Chemistry.

 Please note: Your GRE scores must not be more than five years old from July 1 of the application year.
 An official copy of your GRE scores must be sent to the Graduate School directly from the ETS.
 The institution code for Duke is 5156 and a department code is not needed.
 If the ETS requires you to enter a department code, select any one of the department codes listed on their site.
 Regardless of the department code entered, the scores will come to the Graduate School and be routed to the department indicated on your application.

 Can I submit my application before all of my recommendations or official test scores are received?